Responsible to: the Head of Digital

 Unicorn Magazine is a sister project of Bi Pride UK.
 Launched as the world’s first bi arts and culture magazine.
 Unicorn now caters to a wide spectrum of sexualities and identities that fall in between gay and straight.
 The main objective of Unicorn Magazine is to platform under-represented voices form the community while talking about sexuality in real-life context.
 A space to excite and inspire.
 Readership of Unicorn is already in the tens of thousands online, content published from over 15 countries, shortlisted for two awards as part of Bi Pride UK.
 For 2021, Unicorn Magazine’s operational objectives is to expand its readership, support team, and to start a rapid revenue generation process to be able to give back more crucial funds to the community and contributors to the magazine.
 In short: reach more people, fund more talent.

-- Managing your work loads and times and keeping your manager informed on your progress with scheduling and content needs
+- Managing your work loads and times and keeping your manager informed on your progress with content

 - Responding to breaking news and viral social content with opportunities for Unicorn Magazine to add to the conversation or to create content